GoogleCloudPlatform/community/tutorials/exposing-asp.net-webapi-using-.net-core-with-cloud-endpoints/index.md

     You should notice that the deployment shows a few warnings, such as `Operation does not require an API Key`.
 You can ignore these for now.

     So what has happened now?
 You just deployed API specification.
 This created a new Cloud Endpoints service configuration entry with the name that we specified in `“host”` field of `openapi.yaml`.
 This service entry is pre-configured to serve the API based on the specifications in yaml file.
-Now we want to ensure that all incoming API calls will be intercepted by Cloud Endpoints and then routed for execution to the service we deploy to AppEngine Flexible.
+Now we want to ensure that all incoming API calls will be intercepted by Cloud Endpoints and then routed for execution to the service we deploy to App Engine flexible environment.

-## Step 6 - Deploy API implementation to AppEngine Flexible
+## Step 6 - Deploy API implementation to App Engine flexible environment

     Now you need to deploy API implementation.
 You also need to bind API specification we deployed earlier to API implementation instance, so that every incoming request passes through Cloud Endpoints service first, before it hits the deployment of API implementation.
-    When deploying AppEngine Flexible service, you should specify Endpoints service name in the `app.yaml`.
+    When deploying App Engine flexible service, you should specify Endpoints service name in the `app.yaml`.
 You should also set deployment rollout strategy to managed.
-By doing that, you instruct AppEngine Flexible to place an instance of Cloud Endpoints service in front of your API implementation.
+By doing that, you instruct App Engine flexible environment to place an instance of Cloud Endpoints service in front of your API implementation.
 That instance is identified by service name and configuration id.
 By setting `rollout_strategy=managed` in `app.yaml`, we instruct the service to always use latest version of Cloud Endpoints service (the one that was deployed last).

 1. In Google Cloud SDK shell type: